 Click on the first image to begin the slide show and for larger images, right click on image and save to your device.

 This list of Priest and Deacons who have served the parishioners of All Souls Catholic parish is a work in progress.
 As additional information and facts are discovered, the information contained in this list is updated.

-Creation of the parish Timeline History is still in progress, but this index will give an overview of types of information and documents included at this time (2015).
+The history of the parish is still in progress, but this index will give an idea of the types of information and documents found thus far.

 List of all the sources cited in the All Souls Timeline History currently under construction (2015).
 This is a list of all the printed copies of documents collected and cited with notations regarding discrepancies, contradictions and corrections to the original document.

 Excerpts from The Sanford Herald newspaper from 1908 through 1913 (at this time).
 Includes Father Fox's last Mass, arrival of first resident pastor - Father Patrick J. "PJ" Bresnahan, arrival of the Sisters of Mercy and their St. Anne's School, school entertainments, school picnics at SanLando Springs, the construction of the rectory, and more.

 This is an on-going project and more will be added in the future.